RobRich999/LLVM_Optimized_AVX2/README.md

 Use --x86-only to skip building LLVM support for various other architectures.

 Use --without-clang-extra to disable building extra clang tools.
 These are not required for my Chromium release builds.
 YMMV for other build types.

+Conditionals have been included for other architectures and LLVM projects, but they are unsupported and remain untested at this time.

 Usage example from the /chromium/src directory: